 Lyme Disease is occasionally seen in our area.
 Lyme Disease is caused by a bacteria called Borrelia burgdorferi.
 This bacteria is transmitted by ticks, usually a very tiny tick called the Deer Tick.
 It is important to realize that this tick, as well as the more common Ticks, can carry many other Tick or Vector Borne Diseases such as Ehrlichia, Anaplasma, Tick Paralysis, Rocky Mountain Spotted Fever, Babesia, as well as others.
 The most important thing we can do to prevent Lyme Disease, as well as all of these other tick diseases, is to use a topical tick control product such as Vectra 3D, K9 Advantix, or Frontline Plus.
 At this time we are not vaccinating routinely for Lyme Disease but strongly recommned our clients prevent ticks with these topical preventatives.

 Corona Virus Vaccine as of 2006 the AAHA Guidelines list this vaccine as no longer recommended.
 This virus does not produce significant canine intestinal disease to warrant vaccination.

-A Giardia vaccine is on the market but it is not intended to prevent infection in the vaccinated animal.
-Instead the vaccine is licensed as an adjunct to treatment and is used to reduce the shedding of cysts by the vaccinated patient.
+A Giardia vaccine was on the market but it is not intended to prevent infection in the vaccinated animal.
+Instead the vaccine was licensed as an adjunct to treatment and is used to reduce the shedding of cysts by the vaccinated patient.
 This would be helpful in a kennel situation that is trying to reduce environmental contamination during an outbreak or where an animal keeps getting reinfected, but it is not helpful to the average dog whose owner wants to simply prevent infection.